JuliaNLSolvers/NLsolve.jl/README.md

 # Cache

 It is common to repeatedly want to solve a system with for example different initial guesses.
-If the size of the input is small, the cost of allocating the temporary variables for the algorithm can be expensive.
+The cost of allocating the temporary variables for the solver can sometimes be expensive.
 It is therefore possible to create a cache that holds these temporary variables between calls to `nlsolve`.
-It is created by `NLsolveCache(df, initial_x)` or `NLsolveCache(df, T, len)` where `T` is the type of the initial guess and `len` is it's length.
+A cache is created with `NLsolveCache(df, initial_x)` or `NLsolveCache(df, T, len)` where `T` is the type of the initial guess and `len` is its length.
+The cache can then be used by calling `nlsolve` with the optional argument `cache`.

 # Fine tunings